prudhvideep/Video-Face-Recognition/README.md

 ### Firebase

-Create a firebase project and setup the authentication with email and add the gmail provider to implement sign in with gmail.
+Create a Firebase project, set the authentication with email, and add the Gmail provider to implement sign-in with Gmail.

 - **References**: please refer this article [Firebase Authentication](https://medium.com/@Adekola_Olawale/firebase-authentication-413626c5234d).